 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

-Vietnam has 12 IB World Schools, which all teach in English, while 11 offer the International Baccalaureate and three are authorised to teach all three IB programmes.
+Vietnam has 13 IB World Schools, all of which teach in English and all offer the International Baccalaureate Diploma.
+Four are authorised to teach all three IB programmes.
 Some offer IB programmes alongside the IGCSE and A-levels, American high school diploma and Advanced Placement programmes or the Vietnamese curriculum.

 You can find a full list of IB World Schools in Vietnam at www.ibo.org